Sofie Herzog: Biography

 Herzog bought The Jefferson Hotel, which was located across from her office.
 The hotel became a community center and provided housing for famous visitors to the city.
 She also opened a library and built an Episcopal Church after changing her religion from Catholicism due to a "dispute with a priest over the condition of the Catholic Cemetery."
 Herzog had wanted to clean up the Catholic Cemetery, but many protesters did not want the cemetery tampered with in any way.

-In 1905, she was hired by the railroad commission board for the St. Louis, Brownsville and Mexico Railway.
+In 1905, Herzog was hired by the railroad commission board for the St. Louis, Brownsville and Mexico Railway.
 The eastern officials of the railroad found out that a woman had been hired, and asked her to quit; Herzog refused, saying that they could fire her if she failed to do her job.
 Working for the railroad as the first (and only) woman working as a railroad surgeon made her famous in the United States.
 She remained with the railroad until her retirement a few months before she died.

 Herzog joked in a 1911 newspaper profile that "if you can find a husband for me, I can support one.
 He need not do anything except call me 'honey' and 'sugar plum'".
-She remarried in 1913 to the owner of Ellersly Plantation, Colonel Marion Huntington, and both parties filed prenuptial agreements in order to retain separate control of their properties.
+She remarried in 1913, to the owner of Ellersly Plantation, Colonel Marion Huntington, and both parties filed prenuptial agreements in order to retain separate control of their properties.
 Herzog added his last name to hers on her business cards, moved into his house, and commuted to her office in her Ford car.

-Herzog died a few months after having a stroke in a Houston hospital on July 21, 1925.
+Herzog died a few months after having a stroke, in a Houston hospital on July 21, 1925.